STAT545-UBC-hw-2018-19/hw01-Sukeysun/README.md

 ### Why I take this course
 <div style="text-align: left">
-&emsp;&emsp;During my internship in this summer, I used python for machine learning but some of my colleagues used R, then I think I also need learn something about R for my working skills.
-So I'm Soooo Glad to take this course.
+&emsp;&emsp; I'm so Glad to take this course.
+During my internship in this summer, I used python for machine learning but some of my colleagues used R, then I realize I also need learn something about R for my working skills.
 </div>

 ### My Hobbies